The average salary for a Customs Broker is $55,916.

 Customs brokers are responsible for managing customs clearance for imports and exports within their organization.
 They work with local and/or foreign governments' regulatory agencies to ensure their company meets all necessary documentary and regulatory requirements when shipping goods in or out of the country.
 They manage all internal procedures related to handling goods for import or export, including conducting research and making recommendations for improving the efficiency of customs proce…Read more

 Customs Broker Tasks

-Inform sales and other departments about specific logistic needs for particular clients or vendors.
+- Inform sales and other departments about specific logistic needs for particular clients or vendors.

-Document audits, duty statements, customer bonds, and post entry amendments.
+- Document audits, duty statements, customer bonds, and post entry amendments.